capkpi/bench/.github/ISSUE_TEMPLATE/bug-report.md

 Can be found out by running `bench version` in your respective bench folder.
 - Bench Branch:
-- Frappe Version:
+- CapKPI Version:
-- ERPNext Version:
+- erp Version:

 **Additional context** :page_facing_up:
 Add any other context about the problem here.